Thegeekcoder182/assignment-repo/Wordpress_Assingment/readme.md

 Docking Our Ship: We're going to start by grabbing a copy of this project and setting up our environment.

-Run this command to clone the project to your local machine (replace <repository-url> with the repository URL): git clone <repository-url>
+Run this command to clone the project to your local machine (replace <repository-url> with the repository URL): git clone {repository-url}

-Now navigate to the project directory:cd <project-directory>
+Now navigate to the project directory:cd {project-directory}